32-Year-Old Center – Montreal Canadiens

 Torrey Mitchell Contract Information:

-Mitchell scored a second-period goal in Tuesday's win over the Hurricanes.
+Mitchell scored Montreal's first goal in Tuesday's 2-1 overtime win in Vancouver.

 To instantly reveal our fantasy analysis of every player – including Torrey Mitchell – simply subscribe now.